ehp246/auf-jms/README.md

 }
 ```

-At this point, you have a JMS client that when invoked will send a message
+At this point, you have a JMS client proxy that when invoked will send a message
 * to a queue named by Spring property `app.task.inbox`
 * with the message type of `RunJob`
 * with the message body of `job` serialized in JSON

-The client won't do anything by itself, so the next step is to...
+The proxy won't do anything by itself, so the next step is to...

 **Inject and enjoy.**